thephpleague/oauth2-server/README.md

 ### Resource Server

-The resource server allows you to secure your API endpoints by checking for a valid OAuth access token in the request and ensuring the token has the correct permission to access resources.
+The resource server allows you to secure your API endpoints by checking for a valid OAuth access token in the request and ensuring the token has the correct scope(s) (i.e. permissions) to access resources.

+### Custom grants

+Custom grants can be created easily by implementing an interface.
+Check out a guide here [https://github.com/php-loep/oauth2-server/wiki/Creating-custom-grants](https://github.com/php-loep/oauth2-server/wiki/Creating-custom-grants).

+### PDO driver

+If you are using MySQL and want to very quickly implement the library then all of the storage interfaces have been implemented with PDO classes.
+Check out the guide here [https://github.com/php-loep/oauth2-server/wiki/Using-the-PDO-storage-classes](https://github.com/php-loep/oauth2-server/wiki/Using-the-PDO-storage-classes).

 ## Tutorials